 Your permit is linked to your vehicle registration so you need to let us know either if you have changed your car or are using a courtesy/hire car.

-You should do this through the Parking Portal that you originally applied by.
-If you are using a courtesy/hire car, upload the paperwork from the garage or hire company.
+You should do this through the Parking website here If you are using a courtesy/hire car, upload the paperwork from the garage or hire company.

 The Parking Administration Team will need to assess the change before the vehicle is eligible to park so please allow two working days.